Sett17/chatgpt-hotkeys/readme.md

 2. Open Google Chrome and go to chrome://extensions.
 3. Enable Developer mode by toggling the switch in the top-right corner.
 4. Click on "Load unpacked" and select the folder where you cloned the repository.

-## Usage

-Once installed, simply navigate to the ChatGPT website and use the following hotkeys:

-- Alt + D: Delete current note
-- Alt + N: Create new note
-- Alt + 0-9: Open n\`th note

-You can view the list of hotkeys in the console by opening the Developer Tools (Ctrl + Shift + I or Cmd + Shift + I) and navigating to the Console tab.

 ## Contributions